 • Squamous Cell Carcinoma: This is a type of cancer that starts in the flat cells (called squamous cells) that cover the surface of the oral cavity and orophadynx.
 Squamous cells carcinoma represents more than 90 percent of all oral cancers.
 In its early stages, this cancer is confined to the lining layer of the cells and is called carcinoma in situ, but when it extends beyond the lining, it is called invasive squamous cell carcinoma.

-• Minor Salivary Gland Cancer: This is a type of cancer which starts within the salivary glands located in the oral cavity and orophadynx lining tissue.
+• Minor Salivary Gland Cancer: This is a type of cancer that starts within the salivary glands located in the oral cavity and orophadynx lining tissue.
 This is a rare type of oral cancer.

 Oral cancers may look like open sores or discolored areas in the mouth.
 The most common signs of oral cancer are ulcers, sores, red or white patches in the mouth that last longer than three weeks and unexplained pain in the mouth or ear.
 Less common signs include a lump in the neck, a persistent sore throat or difficulty swallowing.
 If the biopsy shows that cancer is present, the doctor needs to know the stage (extent) of the disease to plan the best treatment.
-The stage is based on the size of the tumor, whether the cancer has spread and, if so, to what parts of the body.
+The stage is based on the size of the tumor, whether cancer has spread, and, if so, to what parts of the body.
 This may involve lab tests and endoscopy.
 Dental x-rays, chest x-rays, CT scan and MRI can also be conducted.

 Treatment of oral cancers is ideally a multidisciplinary approach involving the efforts of surgeons, radiation oncologists, chemotherapy oncologists, dental practitioners, nutritionists, and rehabilitation and restorative specialists.
 The actual curative treatment modalities are usually surgery and radiation, with chemotherapy added to decrease the possibility of metastasis, to sensitize the malignant cells to radiation, or for those patients who have confirmed distant metastasis of the disease.